 Copyright © Nucleus Medical Media, Inc.

-HFMD is more common in children under 10 years of age.
+This problem is more common in children under 10 years of age.
+Contact with an infected person raises the risk of infection.

 National Institute of Allergy and Infectious Diseases